Free software movement: Writing and spreading free software

 The core work of the free software movement is focused on software development.
 The free software movement also rejects proprietary software, refusing to install software that does not give them the freedoms of free software.
 According to Stallman, "The only thing in the software field that is worse than an unauthorised copy of a proprietary program, is an authorised copy of the proprietary program because this does the same harm to its whole community of users, and in addition, usually the developer, the perpetrator of this evil, profits from it."

 Building awareness

 Some supporters of the free software movement take up public speaking, or host a stall at software-related conferences to raise awareness of software freedom.
 This is seen as important since people who receive free software, but who are not aware that it is free software, will later accept a non-free replacement or will add software that is not free software.

+Free software movement

+The free software community is an informal term referring to users and developers of free software, as well as supporters of the free software movement.
+The movement sometimes refers to the open-source software community or a subset thereof.
+The Linux community is a subset of the free software community.
+The free software communities are characterized by the values, practices and principles that differ from other models of development and collaboration.